cijerezg/MLSP/README.md

 To train the all models from scratch with default hyperparameters

+> Training all models simultaneously can have very large RAM memory consumption, especially for large offline datasets.
+For this reason, we recommend first to train the VAE model, then the priors, and finally the RL models.

 ```main
 python main.py --env_id ENV_ID --foldername FOLDERNAME
 ```

 There are other possible options for training.
 Those are given by the following boolean arguments

-- `--train_VAE_models` This argument determines whether to learn the embedding space for the skills.
+- `--train_VAE` This argument determines whether to learn the embedding space for the skills.
      > Because all models use the same embedding space, it is recommended the VAE models are learned once, and then are loaded for all subsequent experiments.
 - `--train_priors` This argument determines whether to learn the length and skill priors.